 Today, a broad term for a Jewish person who believes in Jesus is “Messianic Jew.”
 Messianic Jews aren’t necessarily a uniform group and those who would identify as such express a wide array of beliefs, traditional adherence and background.
 We at Jews for Jesus certainly don’t speak for all Messianic Jews.
 Rough estimates have shown that between 30,000 and 125,000 people identify as Messianic Jews worldwide.
 The largest population of Jews who believe in Jesus is in the United States, followed by Israel.

 We do not believe that a Jewish person would need to undergo a conversion process to become a follower of Jesus any more than, for example, someone from China would need to renounce their Chinese heritage in order to embrace Jesus.
 Jewish identity can be ethnic and religious – or both.
 Our Jewishness is a matter of birth.
 Our faith in Messiah is a matter of choice.
 Besides, if Jesus really is who he claimed to be, the Jewish Messiah, becoming his follower would be a continuation of our Jewish faith, not an abandonment of it.

 David Brickner, the executive director of Jews for Jesus, is our principal spokesperson.
 He is a fifth-generation Messianic Jew.
 He has appeared on Larry King Live, Hannity and other national talk shows.
-Susan Perlman, our communications director, is one of Jews for Jesus’ co-founders and has spoken on the organization’s behalf in extensive media interviews.
-Our Israeli director, Dan Sered, leads the largest branch of Jews for Jesus and has presented the Jews for Jesus story on national Israeli television.
+Susan Perlman, our Chief Partnership Officer, is one of Jews for Jesus’ founders.
+She’s done extensive media interviews, as well.
+Dan Sered, our Chief Operating Officer, supervises the day-to-day efforts of Jews for Jesus.
+A native of Israel, he has presented the Jews for Jesus story on national Israeli television on several occasions.